-But in life Rey seems deflated and defeated.
+But in life, Rey seems deflated and defeated.
 Even his best friend claims that Rey has lost his Mana.
-Supposing you are not familiar with the term, according to Google, Mana is the spiritual life force energy or healing power that permeates the universe in the culture of the Melanesians and Polynesians.
+Supposing you are unfamiliar with the term, according to Google, Mana is the spiritual life force energy or healing power that permeates the universe in the culture of the Melanesians and Polynesians.

 Paper Champions is a feel-good comedy, and to my surprise, this film is also filled with heartfelt moments as Rey begins to rediscover himself as a grown man.
 The film is family-friendly, and I enjoyed how the film was able to be fun, random, witty and deliver well-timed jokes to the screen.
 Rey, as a character, is mainly quiet and shy, but his family and friends around him are certainly outgoing and full of energy which is perfect for Rey’s current situation in life.

-As a plot, I found myself quite engaged with the story and perhaps maybe even found it relatable.
+As for the plot, I found myself quite engaged with the story and perhaps maybe even found it relatable.
 At no point did I find this film dull or uninteresting, and I was invested in seeing how Rey’s life would turn out at the end of this film.
 Once I started the movie, I had to know how this film would end.
-It undoubtedly hooked me because of the plot and I watched this film with a smile.
+It undoubtedly hooked me because of the plot, and I watched this film with a smile.